-Learn about medicine and healthcare in a developing country by observing local medical staff, attending medical workshops about HIV and tropical diseases, conducting health checks for children in orphanages, and more.
+Learn about medicine and healthcare in a developing country by observing local medical staff, attending medical workshops about HIV and tropical diseases, conducting health checks for children in care centres, and more.

-Volunteers on the Public Health Short-term Special project work alongside qualified local doctors and nurses.
+Volunteers on the Public Health High School Special project work alongside qualified local doctors and nurses.
 You can get involved in a variety of activities, including basic health checks, immunisation drives and more.

 In Ulaanbaatar, you will learn from qualified medical professionals and gain an insight into the healthcare issues affecting the urban and remote communities of this vast country.